Index ¦ Archives ¦ Atom ¦ RSS

 module/hid_apple/parameters/fnmode = 0

-Restarted the computer and then while in cable and Windows mode I pressed the key combination:
+I then restarted the computer, and while in cable and Windows mode, I pressed the key combination:

 Fn + x + l

-After doing this the primary option for the F1 to F12 key will be the functions keys instead of the multimedia keys.
+After doing this, the primary option for the F1 to F12 keys will be the function keys instead of the multimedia keys.

-To modify the screen brightness, to turn on and off the keyboard backlight, mute and unmute the audio you must press the Fn key plus the function key (Fn + F1 or Fn + F2) and that should allows you to continue using your K8 on Linux with the switches in Windows/Android mode, in wired or Bluetooth mode with the Functions key as the primary option instead of the multimedia keys.
+To modify the screen brightness, turn the keyboard backlight on and off, or mute and unmute the audio, you must press the Fn key plus the function key (Fn + F1 or Fn + F2).
+This will allow you to continue using your K8 on Linux with the switches in Windows/Android mode, in wired or Bluetooth mode, with the function keys as the primary option instead of the multimedia keys.